Laguting/TTV_TestTV/README.md

 # INSTALLATIONS 📥
 - **This program used three installations namely Pyfiglet, Termcolor, and Tqdm.
 Install it by typing the following in the terminal.**
 > pip install pyfiglet, termcolor, and tqdm
+- **Do this only fot the TTV file, so that the main program can be imported**
+> pip install TV

 # CREDITS 👩
 - Developed by Maricon Jane G. Laguting from BSCpE 1-4